rocky-linux/documentation/docs/guides/automation/cron_jobs_howto.md

 #### <a name="for_workstations"></a>For workstations

-If you want to run scripts on a workstation or notebook in the `cron` "dot" directories, nothing special is needed.
-Just copy your script file into the directory in question, and make sure it is executable.
+If you want to run scripts on a workstation or notebook in the `cron` "dot" directories, you need not do anything complicated.
+Copy your script file into the directory in question, and ensure it is executable.
 Here are the directories:

-* `/etc/cron.hourly` - Scripts placed here will run one minute past the hour every hour (this is run by `cron` regardless of whether `anacron` is installed or not)
+* `/etc/cron.hourly` - Scripts placed here will run one minute past the hour every hour (run by `cron` regardless of whether `anacron` exists or not)
 * `/etc/cron.daily` - Scripts placed here will run every day. `anacron` adjusts the timing of these (see tip)
 * `/etc/cron.weekly` - Scripts placed here will run every 7 days, based on the calendar day of the last run time (see tip)
 * `/etc/cron.monthly` - Scripts placed here will run monthly based on the calendar day of the last run time (see tip)